lukepighetti/data_widgets/README.md

 ### ListView

 Imagine using `ListView` to display a list of values.
-The two common ways are read only and don't integrate with the `List` type.
+The two common ways are read-only and don't integrate with the `List` type.

 ```dart
 final values = [1,2,3,4];